mpeeples2008/ArchNetSci/_book/index.md

 #> [19] "Greater Than 50" "Greater Than 50"
 ```

-### which Function{-}
+### which Function{- #which}

-Another useful function is are is the `which()` function, which allows you to evaluate which items in an object meet a given condition.
+Another useful and frequently used conditional function is the `which()` function.
+This function allows you to evaluate which items in an object meet a given condition.
 Let's take a look at an example to see how this works:

 ```r